-I encourage people to follow their heart and passion if you are someone who has creativity and has a passion for graphic design then I would inspire you to pursue a career in graphic design.
+I encourage people to follow their hearts and passion.
+If you are someone who has creativity and a passion for graphic design, then I would inspire you to pursue a career in graphic design.

-But if you are a person who wants to become a graphic designer because of how much it pays, then I will suggest you ask yourself this question “Will I enjoy doing this?” if the answer is yes then carry on but if the answer is no. You should find your passion and do something that is more enjoyable for you.
+But suppose you are a person who wants to become a graphic designer because of how much it pays.
+In that case, I will suggest you ask yourself, “Will I enjoy doing this?” if the answer is yes, then carry on, but if the answer is no. You should find your passion and do something more enjoyable for you.